hopkinsr/aggregate/README.md

 aggregate
 =========

+IMPORTANT: Currently in development.
+There may be breakages before the first release of this as a proper Racket 6 package.

 A Racket library to implement and use SQL-style aggregate functions over a stream of values, as well as simple wrappers for the math/statistics modules for use in exploratory analysis.

 Appetiser